evanx/mpush-redis/README.md

 ### Lifecycle management

-An optional `redisNamespace` configuration property e.g. `"demo:mpush"` is used for lifecycle management, and metrics.
+If an optional `redisNamespace` configuration property e.g. `"demo:mpush"` is used for lifecycle management, and metrics.

 At startup, the service will perform the following to "register" itself:
 - `incr :id` to obtain a unique service instance `id`